All GLP-1 medications from licensed 503A compounding pharmacies Browse Products

 • Joint and tendon repair for patients beginning exercise programs

-• Reduction of systemic inflammation, which is elevated in obese Middle Eastern patients
+• Reduction of systemic inflammation, which is improved in obese Middle Eastern patients

-BPC-157 is not FDA-approved and evidence is preliminary.
+BPC-157 isn't FDA-approved and evidence is preliminary.
 It should be viewed as an adjunct, not a replacement for established therapies.

 CJC-1295 and Ipamorelin

 These growth hormone secretagogues stimulate natural growth hormone release.
-They are sometimes used to support body composition changes (increased lean mass, decreased fat) alongside GLP-1 therapy.
-For Middle Eastern patients pursuing comprehensive metabolic transformation, these peptides may complement weight loss treatment by helping preserve or build lean muscle.
-However, they are not FDA-approved for this use and should only be considered under medical supervision.
+They're sometimes used to support body composition changes (increased lean mass, decreased fat) alongside GLP-1 therapy.
+For Middle Eastern patients pursuing thorough metabolic transformation, these peptides may complement weight loss treatment by helping preserve or build lean muscle.
+But they aren't FDA-approved for this use and should only be considered under medical supervision.

 Thymosin Alpha-1